Back to Home

 2. DEFINITIONS

 Our privacy policy uses the terminology of the EU General Data Protection Regulation (GDPR), which we would like to briefly explain for your convenience.
-These and other definitions can be found in Art.
-4 GDPR.
+These and other definitions can be found in Article 4 of the GDPR.

 1. Personal data